KoganTheDev/BLib_MidTerm_Project/README.md

 ## 📝 **Overview**
 **BLib** is a library management system designed to streamline library operations for Braude College.
 It simplifies book inventory management, user subscriptions, and services like book borrowing, returning, extensions, and reservations.

-This system will be developed as a **Full Stack Application** using a **Client-Server Architecture** and focuses on efficiency, usability, and scalability for future web-based and mobile functionality.
+This system is developed as a **Full Stack Application** using a **Client-Server Architecture** and focuses on efficiency, usability, and scalability for future web-based and mobile functionality.

 ---